osi1880vr/prompt_quill/README.md

 * Add history to the conversation if not already included by the framework.
 * Add longterm history by storing conversations to disk.
 * Add more settings to finetune the vector search.
+* Add REST API
+* Build Comfyui Plugin
+* Find someone do a plugin for Auto1111 :D

 # Looking for a hosting solution